Splitting of the Breast: Genesis and staff

-In the first draft, the fourteenth, fifteenth and sixteenth episodes of the series would have constituted a trilogy with a common theme.
-The title "The Sickness Unto Death, and" (死に至る病、そして, Shi ni itaru yamai, soshite) was initially planned for the fourteenth episode, during which, Shinji would have understood desperation and fear.
+In the first draft, the fourteenth, fifteenth, and sixteenth episodes of the series would have constituted a trilogy with a common theme.
+The title "The Sickness Unto Death, and" (死に至る病、そして, Shi ni itaru yamai, soshite) was initially planned for the fourteenth episode, during which Shinji would have understood desperation and fear.
 In the following episode, Shinji would decide to pilot Eva-01 again after a recovery.
 In the sixteenth, initially called "In the heart of the enemy" (敵の心の中で, Teki no kokoro no naka de), Shinji would have been absorbed into an enemy, and there would have been a first attempt at communication between humans and Angels.
-The writers abandoned the original plans and some of the ideas for the trilogy were later transferred and condensed into "Splitting of the Breast"; other ideas were transferred into the nineteenth episode "Introjection".
+The writers abandoned the original plans, and some of the ideas for the trilogy were later transferred and condensed into "Splitting of the Breast"; other ideas were transferred into the nineteenth episode "Introjection".
 Hideaki Anno and Hiroshi Yamaguchi wrote the screenplay, while Kazuya Tsurumaki produced the storyboards.
-Tsurumaki directed the episode and assistant character designer, with Masahiko Ohtsuka and Ken Ando as assistant directors.
-Shinya Hasegawa worked as chief animator.
+Tsurumaki directed the episode and served as assistant character designer, with Masahiko Ohtsuka and Ken Ando as assistant directors.
+Shinya Hasegawa worked as the chief animator.
 Production involved studios other than Gainax; these were Cosmos, Tokyo Photo Studio, and FAI International.